ivanbueno-jcc/pdf-remediation/README.md

   - `summary/*.html`: human-readable compliance report.

 ### Reprocess
-- `ReProcess.py` moves PDFs from `active/processed` back into `active/files`.
-- Use this to re-run remediation after updating the configuration file (`resources/configuration/default.json` or a replacement).
-- Then re-run Fix with the new config:
-  `uv run -m pdf_remediation.Fix <project_name> [workspace] [folder] --config_file <config_file>`
+- `ReProcess.py` returns processed PDFs to `active/files` so you can iterate with a revised configuration file.

 ### Reset
-- `Reset.py` clears `active/files` and `active/processed`, then re-copies files
-  from `source/` into the workspace and resets `.remediation.lock`.
-- Use a new workspace name with Reset to create a fresh workspace seeded from `source/` without affecting existing workspaces.
+- `Reset.py` refreshes a workspace from `source/` and resets the copy semaphore.

 ### Licensing
 - `License.py` reads license state from PDFix.